🚚 Order Online for UK delivery. Free for orders over £85

 • Boned and rolled for easy carving

-We de-bone the shoulder and tie for ease of carving.
+We carefully de-bone the shoulder and tie for ease of carving.

 Gerard's Suggestion